 - Be aware when withdrawing money from an ATM.

 - Walk with confidence.
 Muggers want to attack the weak.

-Other Tourist Scams
+Con Man Tourist Scams

-Friendship Bracelets: People will come up to you and tie a piece of string around your wrist and then demand payment for it.
-This is also used as a distraction for pickpockets.
+The friendship bracelet scam involves someone coming up to you and tying a piece of string around your wrist and then demanding payment for it.
+It’s best to completely ignore them.